PlasmaDiffusion/buddy-tree-features/README.md

 # Project Structure

-Backend is in (outer) root folder
-Front end is in frontend folder
+Backend is in root folder (app.py, models.py and classes folder) Front end is in frontend folder (components, scss and a bit of unit testing)

 ## Back End Commands

 # flask run

 Start server locally on http://127.0.0.1:5000/
+Make sure to uncomment CORS when testing locally

 # flask db init

-Initialize database
+Initialize the database (database connection needs to be set up in app.py )

 # flask db migrate